sugatoray/CodeSnippets/HowTo/About_Conda_and_Pip.md

 When activating an environment which is located at a non-default location, post activation conda **_shows an entire path_** instead of just `(base)` or `(env_name)`.
-Only environments created with a `-n` or `--name` flag show the `(env_name)` in front of the path as the currently active conda environment.
-And it is convenient as well.
-Additionally, these list of environments could be searched using `conda env list` command.
+Only environments created with a `-n` or `--name` flag show the `(env_name)` in front of the path as the currently active conda environment -- this is convenient.
+Additionally, the list of environments thus created with `-n` flag could be searched using `conda env list` command.

     So, there is a [quick fix](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#specifying-a-location-for-an-environment) to this.
     You need to update the `.condarc` file using